 "Our Max is not prepared here well enough to go to school."
 "Julia should do more arts and crafts, even if she does not feel like it!"
 "I can't get Louis' new jumper clean anymore, it is smeared with glue!"
 Complaints, suggestions and criticism are part of the nursery's daily routine.
 Conflicts between educators and parents may possibly arise due to the different perceptions of the children.
-The different observations of behaviour that parents have and that we have lead us to two perceptions of the child and therefore often lead to misunderstandings.
+The different observations of behaviour that parents have and that we have led us to two perceptions of the child and therefore often lead to misunderstandings.
 Often a child's behaviour at home is also very different from that in the nursery.
 After all it may be regarded as difficult when realising the joint responsibility for the child's education by the parents and the nursery that there is no standard educational concept.
 Its absence on the one hand makes cooperation difficult and on the other hand challenges it.
 Recalling the common educational mission and perceiving the current situation in educator-parent cooperation as well reflecting the obstacles for cooperation are the first steps in reaching an improved experience.
 Complaints are often seen as unpleasant and disruptive.
 This makes it more important to spot conflicts, to deal with them in a professional manner and to view and take advantage of them as a social learning opportunity.

 Our goal is to address conflicts and complaints professionally and to develop a positive attitude towards complaints, which is why we have developed this complaints concepts, and it is able to be viewed if there is interest.
 We are open to complaints and take them seriously.
 Feedback, requests and suggestions for improvement are the basis to optimise our work.
 Whenever parents would like to criticise, make suggestions or praise they should confide in our management.
 We also conduct parental surveys at regular intervals to assess the current climate and to see if any amendments need to be made.
 Complaints are a contribution to continuous quality improvement and one of the forms of participation that is available to our parents and the children.
+Detailed information on complaints management in our facility, especially for our children, is specified in the complaints management section of our quality management, which can be viewed on request.